LearnOnDemandSystems/docs/tms/tms-administrators/classes/virtual-meetings/integrated-virtual-meetings.md

 1. The **URL** for your Adobe Connect account
 1. The **username** and **password** for your account; the account must have full Administrator account permissions
 1. The number of **licenses** purchased
+1. The amount of time before class starts and after class ends for your instructor to be able to launch into the meeting.
+If this is not specified, it will default to 60 minutes before class starts and zero minutes after the class session ends.
+1. The amount of time before class starts and after class ends for your students to be able to launch into the meeting.
+If this is not specified, it will default to 15 minutes before class starts and zero minutes after the class session ends.
 1. Gather this information and send a request to LODS.
 [Click here to request a TMS/Adobe Connect integration.](https://supportrequest.learnondemandsystems.com/form-4500904/support-request)

 ## Zoom Integrated Meeting Host Setup